mauriciocaixba/mauriciocaixba/README.md

 - 👋 Hi, I’m Mauricio Caixba
 - 👀 I’m interested in python scripting for science and engineering applications
-- 🌱 I’m currently learning how to use git
+- 🌱 I’m currently learning how to make video tutorials and publishing python scripts.
 - 📫 How to reach me: mauriciocaixba@gmail.com

 <!---